-The Bridge Division's Proposed Revenues for FY 24/25 are forecasted to decrease \$2.5 million, or 1.4%, from FY 23/24 Estimated Actual.
-The decrease is primarily due to a net decrease of \$9.4 million in investment income offset by a net increase in toll revenue of \$7.1 million.
+The Bridge Division's Adopted Revenues for FY 24/25 are forecasted to decrease \$6.6 million, or 3.7%, from FY 23/24 Actual.
+The decrease is primarily due to a net decrease of \$10.1 million in investment income offset by a net increase in toll revenue of \$4.0 million.
 FY 24/25 toll revenue includes the recently approved five-year toll increase plan.
-The approved toll increase is estimated to produce approximately \$8.0 million in toll revenue, but it is offset by a projected decrease of \$0.9 million in toll penalty payments due to legislative changes that cap toll violation penalty amounts.
+The approved toll increase is estimated to produce approximately \$8.0 million in toll revenue, but is offset by a one-time increase of \$3 million in FY23/24 from a backlog of toll collections from the pandemic as well as a projected \$1 million decrease in toll violation revenue due to recent legislation.
 Southbound traffic for FY 23/24 is projected to grow slightly from 85% to 86% of pre-COVID traffic by the end of FY 24/25.

-The Bridge Division's FY 24/25 Proposed Operating Expenses total \$107.8 million.
-The Bridge Division's FY 24/25 Proposed Budget contains an \$6.7 million, or 6.7%, increase over FY 23/24 Estimated Actual expenses.
+The Bridge Division's FY 24/25 Adopted Operating Expenses total \$108.4 million.
+The Bridge Division's FY 24/25 Adopted Budget contains an \$11.4 million, or 11.7%, increase over FY 23/24 Actual expenses.
 The components of the changes to expenses are summarized in the table on the following page.

-SUMMARY OF CHANGES FROM FY 23/24 ESTIMATED ACTUAL TO FY 24/25 PROPOSED BUDGET (ALL FIGURES IN MILLIONS)
+SUMMARY OF CHANGES FROM FY 23/24 ACTUAL TO FY 24/25 ADOPTED BUDGET (ALL FIGURES IN MILLIONS)

-Labor Increase in salaries due to re-funding of vacant positions \$3.7 Increase in payroll taxes for FY 24/25 due to re-funding of vacant positions 0.2 Increase in PERS contribution in FY 24/25 due to re-funding of vacant positions 0.7 Increase in medical expenses for FY $24/25$ due to re-funding of vacant positions and increase in annual costs 2.8 Increase in postemployment benefits (OPEB) for FY 24/25 0.9 Decrease in Workers' Compensation due to one-time increase in FY 23/24 (1.4) Decrease in miscellaneous benefits (capitalized benefits) due to less than budgeted capitalized labor in FY $23/24$ (0.3) Professional Services Projected increase in Bridge professional services in FY 24/25 0.5 Projected increase in District-wide legal services for FY 24/25 0.4 Increase in contracted maintenance and security services for operating Bridge projects for FY $24/25$ 0.4 Decrease in FY 24/25 District Division temporary help services compared to FY 23/24 (0.1) Supplies and Other Increase in re-funding commercial paper debt service due to Indenture's budgeting requirements 1.0 Projected increase in repair and operating supplies FY 24/25 0.2 Re-funding of staff development expenses unused in FY 23/24 0.2 Capital Contribution and Depreciation Decrease in capital contribution for FY 24/25 (2.0) Projected decrease in depreciation for FY 24/25 (0.5) Total Change from FY 23/24 Estimated Actual to FY 24/25 Proposed Budget \$6.7
+Labor Increase in salaries due to re-funding of vacant positions, COLAs, and compensation study \$4.4 Increase in payroll taxes for FY $24/25$ due to re-funding of vacant positions, COLAs, and compensation study 0.4 Increase in PERS contribution in FY $24/25$ due to re-funding of vacant positions, COLAs, and compensation study 1.4 Increase in medical expenses for FY $24/25$ due to re-funding of vacant positions and increase in annual costs 2.9 Increase in postemployment benefits (OPEB) for FY 24/25 0.8 Decrease in Workers' Compensation due to one-time increase in FY 23/24 (1.3) Decrease in miscellaneous benefits (capitalized benefits) due to less usage of capitalized labor in FY $23/24$ (0.6) Professional Services Increase in District-wide professional services fees for FY 24/25 0.3 Increase in Bridge professional services in FY 24/25 2.4 Decrease in District-wide legal services for FY 24/25 (0.7) Increase in contracted maintenance and security services for operating Bridge projects for FY $24/25$ 1.5 Decrease in FY 24/25 District Division temporary help services compared to FY 23/24 (0.1) Supplies and Other Increase in re-funding commercial paper debt service due to Indenture's budgeting requirements 1.1 Increase in repair and operating supplies FY 24/25 0.5 Increase in insurance costs due to rising premiums 0.7 Re-funding of staff development expenses unused in FY 23/24 0.2 Capital Contribution and Depreciation Decrease in capital contribution for FY 24/25 (2.0) Decrease in depreciation for FY 24/25 (0.5) Total Change from FY 23/24 Actual to FY 24/25 Adopted Budget \$11.4